elasekness/RNASeq_workshop/Day1.md

 <br>

 We can use the genome accession associated with the assembly to download the Pa14 genome.
 You can obtain this accession by going back to the assembly page for Pa14 and clicking the link "view GenBank sequences."
 This takes you to the genome page where the accession listed is as "CP000438."

 	efetch -db nuccore -id CP000438 -format fasta > pa14.fasta

-> We are fetching the nucleotide sequence for the Pa14 genome from the core nucleotide database in fasta format
+> This fetches the nucleotide sequence for the Pa14 genome from the core nucleotide database in fasta format.
-> Remember that STDOUT is output from a command that gets printed to your screen while the `>` symbol redirects this output to a file (pa14.fasta in this case)
+> Remember that STDOUT is output from a command that gets printed to your screen while the `>` symbol redirects this output to a file (pa14.fasta).

 <br>